MIT-LCP/wfdb-python/README.md

 ### Plotting Data

 <strong>plotsigs</strong> - Subplot and label each channel of an nxm signal on a graph.
-Also subplot annotation locations on top of selected channels if present.
+Also subplot annotation locations on selected channels if present.

 ```
 import numpy as np